Engaging the Community for Infrastructure and Climate Projects

 2. Gather community feedback as part of project evaluation

-In an ideal scenario, community engagement can provide a pathway to economic mobility.
+Successfully improving resident economic mobility outcomes depends on meaningful community engagement.
 This is why it is so important to learn from community members about which projects, issues, and/or initiatives are of highest priority to them to ensure their needs and wants are being met in each project.
 Getting community feedback during the evaluation phase of a project also allows for a more competitive application on many levels; it can provide:

-• A more compelling project narrative that allows for BIL/IRA project evaluators to understand the complexity and innovation of a project;
+• A more complete project narrative that allows for BIL/IRA project evaluators to understand the complexity and innovation of a project;

 • Insights for future partnerships with community organizations that can be highlighted in project applications.